How to remove malware from your Mac?

 Disable browser extensions in Chrome

 And here’s how to remove malware from Mac Chrome.
 Open Chrome and click Window in the top menu.
-In the bottom of the list choose Extensions.
+At the bottom of the list, choose Extensions.
 This opens up the list of all your installed extensions.
-Now use a trash bin icon to remove the ones you suspect are adware viruses.
+Now, click Remove on any extension you suspect can be malicious.
 Right after that, your Chrome experience should get much less distracting.

 Just to be doubly sure, we recommend you to remove all the extensions you’ll find.
 Later you can re-install each one separately.

 6. Launch Agents and Daemons: Where else to look